Newfoundlander Overseas Forestry Unit (NOFU)

 Newfoundland Overseas Forestry Unit (NOFU) recruited skilled lumberjacks to come to Scotland to cut down trees for the war effort.
 Over 3,500 hundred men volunteered.

-Clement Atlee, Winston Churchill's Deputy Prime Minister, visiting a Newfoundland Foresters Camp in 1940. © Donated by the Ballater Historical Forestry Project; best effort has been made to contact the copyright holders.
+Clement Atlee, Winston Churchill's Deputy Prime Minister, visiting a Newfoundland Foresters Camp in 1940. © Donated by the Ballater Historical Forestry Project.

 The island of Newfoundland is located off the east coast of Canada.
 In 1949 it became part of Canada, but at the start of World War 2 it was a separate country.